-(a) The race commission shall take disciplinary measures in accordance with the scale of penalties given below, which indicates the minimum penalty applicable.
+(b) The race commission shall take disciplinary measures in accordance with the scale of penalties, given below, which indicates the minimum penalty applicable [except for 4H2(a)].
 The race commission may increase and extend such fines or time penalties according to the gravity of the offenses committed.
-Disciplinary measures may also be taken by the race commission with respect to offenses which do not appear on the scale of penalties.

-(b) Fines and penalties shall be progressively applied to riders committing more than one offense, even in a single stage;

-(c) Relegations affect stage placings but all other disciplinary measures and time penalties affect only general classification.
+Disciplinary measures may also be taken by the race commission with respect to offenses which do not appear on the scale of penalties. (c) Fines and penalties shall be progressively applied to riders committing more than one offense, even in a single stage; (d) Relegations affect stage placings but all other disciplinary measures and time penalties affect only general classification.